Crabbe Mountain: Race Club

-Crabbe Mountain also has a very successful race club, it does extremely well in the atlantic circuit and has also won a few major competitions including a gold in Super G the Canadian nationals.
+Crabbe Mountain also has a very successful race club, it does extremely well in the Atlantic circuit and has also won a few major competitions including a gold in Super G the Canadian nationals.

 Summer

 With the addition of downhill mountain biking trails in 2006 Crabbe began to expand its operations into the summertime.
 Crabbe Mountain currently has 6 downhill mountain bike trails, serviced by a shuttle on select nights during the biking season.
 Many events such as a downhill mountain bike race, enduro bike race, and dirt bike hare scramble have taken place in the summer months since the trails have been built.

 History

 Crabbe Mountain is named after the first known owner of much of the property of Crabbe Mountain.
-Lemuel Jenkins Crabbe lived and worked in the area for most of his life from1799 to 1865.
+Lemuel Jenkins Crabbe lived and worked in the area for most of his life from 1799 to 1865.
 He lived on the property that is directly below the Crabbe parking lot and is buried in a small, out of the way cemetery on the property.
 Many of his descendants still live locally and some work at Crabbe Mountain.

-Crabbe Mountain Winter Park Ltd. was incorporated on Dec.13th.,1961.
+Crabbe Mountain Winter Park Ltd. was incorporated on December 13, 1961.
 The new facilities consist of a rope tow, three trails, tarpaper warming hut, ski school and a small number of shareholders.
 In its first year, Crabbe Mountain Winter Park Ltd. had a recorded income of $15.50.

 In January 2013, a ski instructor was killed when he collided with a skier at the bottom of a hill.

-In 2015, The Wilson family sells Crabbe Mountain to a group of new local owners, who have a shared passion for the mountain.
-These new owners, as well as passionate members of the Crabbe community form a board of directors who oversee the direction and operations of the resort.
+In 2015, the Wilson family sold Crabbe Mountain to a group of new local owners with a shared passion for the mountain.
+These new owners, as well as passionate members of the Crabbe community now form a board of directors who oversee the direction and operations of the resort.